Home Resources Blog Anywaves RF Products on the Hera Mission for Planetary Defence

 The Hera mission is an important step forward in planetary defense and asteroid science.
 By testing the kinetic impactor technique, the mission aims to find an effective way to deflect potentially dangerous asteroids.
 Hera will closely study the binary asteroid system Didymos, focusing on its moonlet Dimorphos, to understand the impact of NASA’s DART mission.

-Hera is scheduled to launch in October 2024, with a detailed plan to study the asteroid system over several phases.
+Hera launched on 7 October 2024 and is now en route to Didymos, with arrival expected in November 2026 followed by at least six months of detailed study.
 The collaboration between ESA, NASA, and Anywaves highlights the importance of teamwork in advancing space exploration and planetary defense.
 The knowledge gained from the Hera mission will contribute to future missions and improve our ability to protect Earth from asteroid threats.